 Outdoor recreation and conservation remains a delicate balance.
 Outdoor recreation opportunities are highly valued by Maple Ridge residents and result in beneficial non-local visitation and associated spending to the community.
 The pandemic resulted in a significant increase in visitation to municipal, regional and provincial parks and waterways in Maple Ridge as well as roadways used for active transportation activities such as cycling.
-On a move forward basis, it will be important to encourage responsible use of the abundant outdoor recreation assets in Maple Ridge while ensuring sound management and conservation practices.
+On a move forward basis, it will be important to balance environmental conservation with recreation use.